top of page

 seeds into food or a beautifully coloured garden, we

-feel a reward that goes straight to our soul.”
+feel a reward that goes straight to our soul.

-Since then, Baraka Gardens has become a part of my heart and soul.
+- ince then, Bar&aka Gardens has become a part of my heart and soul.
 It has helped me find peace and allowed me to raise our children in a place that feels closer to him.
 I’ve gained wonderful staff, friends and neighbours.
-I have been blessed to serve and get to know hundreds of customers, all of whom experience a little piece of Baraka when they visit.
+I have been blessed to serve and get to know hundreds of customers, all of whom experience a little piece of Baraka when they visit. encourage you to make this year’s gardening plans your opportunity to have a Baraka moment. he activity of gardening allows you to reach into the Earth and pull out that thing that is in your gut.
+Feel the dirt in your hands, watch the in you plant a garden this year and take a moment to feel the earth, I guarantee you a Baraka moment, and we will be here to help you every step of the way.

 cat in flower pot